MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshoot-warehouse-replenishment.md

-﻿---
+---
 # required metadata

 title: Troubleshoot warehouse replenishment
-description: This topic describes how to fix common issues that you might encounter while working with warehouse replenishment in Dynamics 365 Supply Chain Management.
+description: This topic describes how to fix common issues that you might encounter while you work with warehouse replenishment in Microsoft Dynamics 365 Supply Chain Management.
 author: perlynne
 manager: tfehr
 ms.date: 10/19/2020